 What ingredients do you need to make this fried rice?

-To make my vegan Thai basil fried rice you need the following ingredients:
+To make this vegan Thai basil fried rice you need the following ingredients:

 - soy sauce (or tamari if gluten free)